raihaninfo/rm-dark-theme/README.md

 ## rm-dark-theme

-This is Rm Dark VS Code theme!
+This is beautiful vs-code dark color theme!

 # How to use